danielegiardiello/ClusterSurvPred/01_casestudy_md.md

 ### **3. Additional investigations**

-We additionally estimate predictions from the stratified and the shared gamma frailty Cox model using all data without splitting.
+We additionally estimate predictions from the stratified and the shared gamma frailty Cox model using all data without splitting among clusters in which predictions were possible in both models.

-We provide the corresponding plots of predictions at different time horizons from the stratified versus frailty model in the small and large cluster scenario.
+We provide the corresponding plots of predictions at different time horizons from the stratified versus the shared gamma frailty model in the small and large cluster scenario.

 <details>
 <summary>